up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

     Although not strictly necessary for AT&T, the 8311 community firmware is highly recommended for masquerading as the BGW620-700 and used for the remainder of the WAS-110 sections of this guide.

-    The 8311 community firmware makes the masquerading process easy for both novice and experienced users with an extensive PLOAM and OMCI customization environment.

     There are two methods to install the 8311 community firmware onto the [WAS-110], outlined in the following guides:

     __Method 1: <small>recommended</small></h4>__